DeloitteDigitalUK/jira-agile-metrics/README.md

 - `Copilot Context: <filename>.json` – Output file for the AI context data.
 This file contains structured summaries of your metrics that will be sent to the LLM.
 Typically named `ai-context.json`.
+- `Copilot Insights: <filename>.md` – Output file for the generated AI insights.
+  Contains the analysis and recommendations produced by the LLM in Markdown format.
+  Defaults to `daily-insights.md` if not specified.

 The `Copilot:` configuration section (separate from `Output:`) configures the AI provider and model settings: